 |camel case||The first "word" in the name is lower cased.
 Subsequent "words" are started with an upper case letter: customerName|

 |title case||All "words" in the name are started with an upper case letter: CustomerName|

 Having a consistent way to name the things in your project is an important first step in coding standards.
 Ideally coding standards will help others write correct code more easily and grasp existing code more readily.

 - Start with lower case "k", followed by title case: kMaxUsers.

-- Use camel case: Dim customerName As Text
+- Use camel case: Var customerName As String

 - Minimize use of abbreviations; spell things out.
 Use customerName, not custNm.

 - Use of single-letter variables names are acceptable for looping variables, such as used by For loops.

 - Should be plural: Customers() As Text

 - A Private property that is the companion for a Computed Property should start with "m" and then be title case: mCustomerName.